Click on a question below to open the answer, and then click again to close.

 - What costs beyond tuition can I expect?
 (Books, “school fees,” supplies, etc.)

 - Does your school offer non-tuition aid?
-(Books, sports, field trips, transportation, etc.)
+(Books, sports, field trips, transportation, after school programs, clubs, etc.)

 - Does the school offer free and reduced lunch?